passcod/zarc/SPEC.md

 Implementations MUST check that the signature is valid (unless "insecure" mode is used).

-#### `3`: Uncompressed Byte Length
+#### `3`: Uncompressed Content Length

 _Integer._ **Mandatory.**

 The length of the uncompressed content of the frame in bytes.

+This is a complement to the Frame Content Size field available on the Zstandard Frame directly, as that field can be absent depending on zstd parameters.

+This can be used to e.g.:
-Implementations MAY use this to avoid unpacking frames which exceed available memory or storage.
+- avoid unpacking frames which exceed available memory or storage;
+- to preallocate storage before unpacking;
+- estimate the uncompressed total size of the archive.

 #### `13`: Version Added